 Concordia University's MBA program prepares students for fulfilling management careers in business, government, and non-profit sectors.
 The program provides elective concentrations that give students greater latitude to pursue coursework most relevant to them.
-The program stresses the critical importance of servant and ethical leadership, organizational change through constant innovation, global awareness, critical thinking, decision-making, financial modeling, and project management.
+The program stresses the importance of servant and ethical leadership, global awareness, organizational change through constant innovation, critical thinking, financial modeling, and project management.

 Earning a concentration in Leadership and Management equips MBA students with theoretical constructs and practical tools, skills, techniques and competencies needed for careers in leadership and executive management.
 Particular emphasis is placed upon transformational leadership, the strategic role that managers should take in fostering change, innovation and growth, and project management.

-Healthcare expenditures absorb a significant and growing part of the country’s Gross Domestic Product (GDP).
-Further, the upcoming retirement of an estimated 80 million Baby Boomers will bring an additional set of challenges to the U.S. healthcare industry and its stakeholders.
-Concordia University-Portland, with its unique relationship with the healthcare industry, is well-positioned to supply a new generation of leaders.
-Students will be exposed to some of the fundamental issues and processes associated with the industry.
+With healthcare expenditures absorbing a significant and growing part of the country’s Gross Domestic Product (GDP) and an estimated 80 million Baby Boomers retiring soon, the U.S. healthcare industry and its stakeholders will have new challenges to face.
+Concordia’s unique relationship with area healthcare providers positions us perfectly to train and supply a new generation of leaders and visionaries.
+Students will study some of the fundamental issues and processes associated with the industry.